Water bird: Duck enteritis virus (DEV)

 Duck plague (DP), also called duck enteritis virus (DEV), presents the most important concern in mass waterfowl production.
 Free-ranging water birds are the most likely infectious carriers.
 While the overall epidemiology of DEV is unknown in western Europe, studies conducted in Poland agree with the high levels of transmission between free-ranging water birds.

 DEV is an aetiological agent of DP, which represents one of the most acute and lethal diseases of waterbirds, and infection can spread easily between farmed and wild waterbirds.
 Over 48 species of birds, including those not considered waterbirds, are susceptible to infection by DEV, and the mortality rate of this disease can reach up to 100%, especially in young birds.

 H5N1

 Avian influenza caused by infection with H5N1, a highly pathogenic avian influenza virus (HPAIV), has spread in poultry in more than 60 countries in Eurasia and Africa since 1996, when the first outbreak occurred at a goose farm in the Guangdong province in China.
 H5N1 in wild birds have spread to Asia, Europe, and Africa, and it is possible for the H5N1 virus to be spread by migratory water birds to the west and south, as genetically closely related H5N1 viruses have been isolated in several countries since 2005.

 H5N1 HPAIV infections have become endemic in several countries and cause accidental transmissions to humans.
 H5N1 viruses are thus now recognized as one of the most likely candidates for the next pandemic.

+Water bird population

+In the January 2026 nationwide water bird census in Nepal, populations of over 50 species fell sharply compared with 2025, with counts declining at key sites such as Jagadishpur Lake and along the Rapti River.
+Total water bird numbers dropped by an estimated 20–30% at several major wetlands, with conservationists citing habitat loss, pollution, and human disturbance as key factors.